gwww/elkm1/README.md

 messages.
 When a ZC message is received the handler functions are called with the zone_number and zone_status.

+There are a number of pseudo-handlers that act like the handlers.
+These are called when events happen.
+The pseudo-handlers are:

+- `connect`: When a successful connection to the ElkM1 is completed.
+- `disconnect`: When a connection to a panel is disconnected.
+- `login`: When a login is made to the panel (using `elks://` connection mode.
+  A single boolean parameter is passed `succeeded`.
+- `sync_complete`: When the panel has completed synchonizing all its elements.
+- `timeout`: When a send of a message to the ElkM1 times out (fails to send).
+- `unknown`: When a message from the ElkM1 is received and the library does not have a method to decode the message.
+The message is passed to this handler and can be decoded outside of the library.

 ## Utilities

 The `bin` directory of the library has one utility program and